okhoshaba/HPCResearching/README.md

 For build cload module:
 -------

-in cload catalog ./mvnw clean package
+in cload catalog:   ./mvnw clean package

 For run cload module:
 -------

-in cload catalog java -jar target/cload-0.0.3-SNAPSHOT.jar
+in cload catalog:   java -jar target/cload-0.0.3-SNAPSHOT.jar

 Or for build and run cload module:
 -------